 - Registration into Pro/Am Scholarships requires a minimum of one round of Single Dances equivalent to the number of dances in each Scholarship event.
 For example, registration into two Five-Dance Scholarships requires a minimum of ten Single Dances.

-- Pro/Am and Mixed Amateur Single Dances are divided into separate Gentlemen’s and Ladies’ events.
-Pro/Am Scholarships include the combined Gentlemen’s and Ladies’ Scholarship and the Gentlemen’s Only division.
-Multi-Dances & World Dancesport Series events are combined Gentlemen’s and Ladies’ events.
+- Pro/Am and Mixed Amateur Single Dances are divided into separate Male & Female events.
+Pro/Am Multi-Dances include combined Male & Female events and a separate Gentlemen’s Only division.
+World Dancesport Series events and Scholarships are combined Male & Female events.

 - Mixed Amateur events are open to amateur competitors who do not have a regular partner.
 The competitor is referred to as the Single Partner.
 Only the Single Partner will be judged during the event.